Winter SUP paddling tips from SUP My Race

 Winter Paddle and Fin Choice

 One problem for paddlers on SUP My Race is getting a grip on the paddle shaft when wearing gloves.
-This is partly alleviated with an open palm glove but also by using grip tape on the paddle.
-I use tape all year and am currently using grip tape from the sport of Bandy, ice hockey with a ball.
-Tape from any racket sport or ice hockey will do the same job.
+This is partly alleviated with an open palm glove, but also by using an additional grip on the paddle.
+I am currently using SUP Paddle Grip from Dietz Performance Paddling, and it appears to do a good job.

 Additional Winter Kit